lchen104/spacebattle/README.md

 # Introduction
-One of the first few projects we started using vanilla javascript and the DOM.
+One of the first few projects we started at Per Scholas using vanilla javascript and the DOM.
 You will notice I have multiple versions of the javascript files all the way to v8.
 This was before we learned much about Git and Branches.
 I have left it here to show myself in the future my progression in learning to code.

 ## Project Description
 The world is under attack!
 The alien is after out natural resources, our Ramen.
 You are the captain of the USS Assembly, on a mission to destroy every last alien ship.
 Battle the aliens as you try to destroy them with your lasers.